jnysevilla/CFG-Group12/README.md

 # CFG - Group 12

-This is a website created, coded and designed by:
+"Linked" is a community website designed to....

+Created, coded and designed by:
+Jenny Sevilla
+Ana Downer-Duprey
+Kainaat Aga
+Jordyn Olulu